1. Consider your career goals first:

 - Peterson’s MBA Programs

-These reference books are available in the Student Development Center’s Resource Library located in the Newman Center.
+Several of these reference books are available in the Career Planning and Development Resource Library located in the Center for Student Success, Alumni Theatre, 2nd Floor.
 Peterson’s Guides are also available in Jennings Library as well as many public libraries.